 So...naturally, after any summertime BBQ, leftover grilled corn on the cob gets turned into my favorite summertime salad...or this recipe I whipped up for corn chowder.
 Chipotle peppers in adobo sauce adds amazing flavor, while heat can be adjusted based on how much or how little of the actual peppers you choose to use.
-I've made it with bacon or ham, and the addition of potatoes would be delicious...but, a simple corn chowder is pretty much perfect paired with an easy french bread or artisan loaf.
+I've made it with bacon or ham, and the addition of potatoes would be delicious...but, a simple corn chowder is pretty much perfect paired with an easy french bread.
 You'll never regret grilling up a few too many corn on the cobs again.

 Chipotle Grilled Corn Chowder